 The mentorship program should both foster growth and a sense of connection.
 Design it in a way that it benefits both the individual and your need to fill in backfill positions in the future.

 We don’t really recommend this unless the other strategies don’t work out.
 In case of extended employee absence due to severe sickness or parental leave, you may need to hire a contract replacement for backfill positions.
+However, cross-training employees or having an employee referral platform in place are still the best options.

 Will backfill positions work for my company?